MicrosoftDocs/win32/desktop-src/NetMon2/imonitor-doinitialize.md

 ---
-Description: 'The DoInitialize method must be implemented by the monitor.
-The MCSVC calls this method to obtain a capture filter immediately before calling the NPP's IRTC::Connect method.' ms.assetid: '5e43be75-21b3-4f37-ad53-3ffdd55f56a1'
+Description: The DoInitialize method must be implemented by the monitor.
+The MCSVC calls this method to obtain a capture filter immediately before calling the NPPs IRTCConnect method. ms.assetid: 5e43be75-21b3-4f37-ad53-3ffdd55f56a1
-title: 'IMonitor::DoInitialize method'
+title: IMonitorDoInitialize method
 ms.technology: desktop
 ms.prod: windows
 ms.author: windowssdkdev